yaxu/pihkal/chapters/300-mini-notation.md

 sound "bd [mt|ht lt ht]"
 ```

-Sometimes the above will play the equivalent of `bd mt`{.haskell}, and
+For some cycles, the above will play the equivalent of `bd mt`{.haskell}, and
 others it will play `bd [ht lt ht]`{.haskell}.
 Here's a visual
 example: